rtCamp/ps-analysis-tool-wiki/Troubleshooting-Guide.md

   - **Performance Optimizations:** Changes in how Chrome manages resources can impact the extension's performance, leading to slowdowns or crashes.

-  - **Deprecation of Features:** If an update removes or deprecates features that the PSAT extension uses, it may lead to a loss of functionality or errors.
+  - **Deprecation of Features:** If an update removes or deprecates APIs or features that the PSAT extension relies on, it may lead to a loss of functionality or cause errors.

 ### Extension Updates